 Nearly 50 years ago, 3 brave men ventured beyond the friendly confines of Earth with a destination in mind: the Moon!
 How did Neil Armstrong, Buzz Aldrin, and Michael Collins get there?
 On one the largest rockets to ever exist, the SATURN V. Learn about the incredible technology that enabled humans to reach for the stars, and try your hand at building your own rocket!
 How will you design your system that can fly the highest?
 After testing your rocket through a few launches, consider how you can change your design to get more altitude!
 Learn about rockets and the design process with Stomp Rockets!

 Rockets are the vehicles that allow us to journey into space and to other worlds.
 They work via Newton’s Third Law: for every action there is an equal and opposite reaction.
 In the case of chemical and electrical rockets, gases are expelled at very high speeds through a nozzle and this produces thrust that pushes the rocket forward.
 In order to lift off the ground, the rocket needs to produce enough thrust to counteract gravity and drag on the rocket.
-Foam rockets are a great tool to learn these principles first hand.
-The physics of these rockets also affect rockets in real life.
-What you learn here can be used to build future rockets!
+Launch rockets high into the sky using nothing but air pressure and a bit of water!

 For more information about EPICS, visit the EPICS web site.

 Hydraulic Arm: Purdue EPICS